 Souris River Canoes creates beautiful composite canoes in Atikokan, Ontario.
-We no longer rent their canoes, but not because we don’t like them.
 They are high quality and well made.

 Owlman’s Boreal Owl Home Page is the work of owl researcher Bill Lane.
 Bill’s study area includes the Sawbill Trail.
 He has roamed the night woods around these parts for the last eighteen years.

 Earl Rook’s Boundary Waters Compendium is an exhaustive resource for BWCA Wilderness information.
 He calls Sawbill Outfitters “One of the very best”.

 BWCA.com is the best BWCA Wilderness information website.